Category Archives for "emotion skills"

 1. Lack of self-knowledge.
 How well do you know yourself?
 Do you know your own strengths and weaknesses, talents and challenges, preferences and tendencies?
 What do you want?
 What do you like?
 And why?
 Not knowing yourself deeply and well leaves you overly vulnerable to other people’s opinions.
 It also leaves you with little to call upon when you need it.
 If you knew yourself well enough, when your wife gives you a specific critique, it’s OK.
 Because you know you have plenty of other strengths that make you good enough as a person even if you make a mistake.
 If Scott had enough self-knowledge he would feel somewhat hurt by Andrea’s comment, but he would be able to think it through and realize that people generally like him, that he has natural good humor, and that Andrea’s discomfort is more about herself than him.
 He would say, “Oh, OK Andrea.
 I’ll try to be aware.”

 2. Low compassion for yourself.
 Everybody makes mistakes, no exceptions.
 It is what we do with those mistakes that matters.
-When you have compassion for yourself, there’s a voice in your head that helps you think through criticism, take responsibility for your mistake while at the same time having compassion for your humanness.
-I call it the Voice of Compassionate Accountability.
+When you have compassion for yourself, there’s a voice in your head that helps you think through criticism, take responsibility for your mistakes while at the same time having compassion for your humanness.
+I call it the Voice of Compassionate Responsibility.
 It steps in when you receive criticism and talks you through it.
-If Rebecca had the Voice of Compassionate Accountability, instead of thinking about a new job, she would have been thinking: “OK, so she thinks I’m not giving negative feedback to my people.
+If Rebecca had the Voice of Compassionate Responsibility, instead of thinking about a new job, she would have been thinking: “OK, so she thinks I’m not giving negative feedback to my people.
 I do know I’ve always struggled to say difficult things.
 Even though I’ve been trying, maybe I need to try even more.
 My overall communication skills are good.
 I can rely on those to help me.
 This will be a work in progress.”

 3. Difficulty managing your feelings.
 Scott and Rebecca both have this challenge in common.
 They are each when receiving criticism, flooded by emotions that render them helpless at the moment.
 Both feel a combination of shame and anger immediately upon hearing the criticism, and neither knows what to do with it.
 Neither has the skills to notice what they are feeling, name those feelings or manage them so that they can have a conversation.